parke415/kanjiko/README.md

 # **Kanjiko (漢字庫)**
 > "Gotta Learn 'Em All!" - Andrew Parke

+*Kanjiko* is an app that makes it fun and convenient to collect characters as you learn them—great for students of Japanese, Korean, and any flavor of Chinese!

 ## *Getting Started:*
 * Log in with your Google account below the home banner.
 * Click on **[+]** in the character list (sorted by total stroke count) to add your first character.